 You take risks, such as sexual risks or driving under the influence of a substance

 Your work suffers due to substance abuse before, after, or during working or business hours

 You risk your financial security and that of your family to buy drugs or alcohol

 You feel depressed, hopeless, or have suicidal feelings

-The symptoms of drug or alcohol abuse may look like other medical problems or mental health conditions.
-Always consult your healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other medical problems or mental health conditions.
+Always see your healthcare provider for a diagnosis.

 How is substance abuse or dependence diagnosed?

-A family doctor, healthcare provider, psychiatrist, or qualified mental health professional can diagnose substance abuse.
-Depending on the substance abused, the frequency of use, and the length of time since you last used, your doctor may note the following:
+A family healthcare provider, psychiatrist, or qualified mental health provider can diagnose substance abuse.
+Depending on the substance abused, the frequency of use, and the length of time since you last used, your provider may note the following: